Fasto-App/fasto-turborepo/docs/ENVIRONMENT.md

 -   You should get this error once the packages are installed: `ERROR run failed: command exited (1) error Command failed with exit code 1. info Visit https://yarnpkg.com/en/docs/cli/run for documentation about this command`

-This means you are not authorized yet and to login and set up [Doppler](docs/DOPPLER.md).
+This means you are not authorized yet, and to login and set up [Doppler](docs/DOPPLER.md).